Qonfused/OCE-Build/docs/schema/Schema.md

 * `Short` --- create a short boot option instead of a complete one.
 * This variant is useful for some older types of firmware, typically from Insyde, that are unable to manage full device paths.
 * `System` --- create no boot option but assume specified custom option is blessed.
-* This variant is useful when relying on `ForceBooterSignature` quirk and OpenCore launcher path management happens through `bless` utilities without involving OpenCore.  \medskip
+* This variant is useful when relying on `ForceBooterSignature` quirk and OpenCore launcher path management happens through `bless` utilities without involving OpenCore.

 This option allows integration with third-party operating system installation and upgrades (which may overwrite the `\EFI\BOOT\BOOTx64.efi` file).
 The BOOTx64.efi file is no longer used for bootstrapping OpenCore if a custom option is created.
 The custom path used for bootstrapping can be specified by using the `LauncherPath` option.